DMClVG/Toy/docs/toy_reference.md

 # Array

 Arrays are collections of variables stored as one piece of data.
 They can hold any number of values, but "holes" in the array are not permitted.
 You can access a specific element by using zero-indexing.
+Arrays can be "destructured" into individual variables.

 ```
 var arr = ["hello", "world", "foo", "bar"];

 print arr[1]; //world

+var [a, b] = arr; //destructuring

 var arr = []; //empty
 ```